cube-js/cube/docs/Schema/segments.md

 category: Reference
 subCategory: Reference
 menuOrder: 6
+proofread: 06/18/2019
 ---

-`segments` parameter declares a block to specify some partitions.
+The `segments` parameter declares a block to specify some partitions.

 A segment is a subset of your data.
 Usually items with similar properties are divided into segments.
 For example, users for one particular city can be treated as a segment.